Hurt (band): The Crux (2010–2014)

 HURT began working on new songs in early 2010.
 On February 5, "Numbers" made its debut radio play on 94.1 WJJO in Madison, Wisconsin.
 It was released on iTunes on March 9, 2010, with artwork by Paul Spatola.
 On March 21, the band announced that all tracking had been completed.
 In August, they announced that they had signed to Carved Records aiming to release an album in early 2012.
 It was also announced that Spatola had left the band due to personal issues.
-On September 27, 2011, on HURT's Facebook page, the band said that the new album would be a retuin sound and style to both of the Vol. albums.
+On September 27, 2011, on HURT's Facebook page, the band said that the new album would be a return to the sound and style to both of the Vol. albums.

 The first single, "How We End Up Alone", was released through iTunes on January 3, 2012, and peaked at No. 10 on the Billboard 200.
 The Crux was released on May 1, 2012, and peaked at Number 75 on Billboard 200.
 That was the highest Billboard placement in the band's history and the last music released by the band.

 On April 8, 2014, Amusement Management announced their intentions to release a remastered version of the often spoke of the band's self-titled album saying, "It will be remastered and come with a handwritten replication of the lyrics by J. It will most likely not be available digitally".
 The announcement was made on the band's Facebook.
 The album was released in a limited quantity of only 2000, each individual numbered and signed by J. Loren Wince.
 The album included two bonus tracks; one previously unreleased, "Cellophane", and another, the original version of "Talking to God".